wso2-cs/troubleshoot-kit/best-practices-guides/NETWORK-traces/README.md

-# Best Practices for Sharing Network Traces
+# Best Practices for Sharing Network Traces from Web browsers

 ## Introduction